 Group health insurance already pays for outpatient benefits and prescriptions.
 It won’t make sense to have Medicare Part B and D benefits when you already have those through the employer.

-Once turning 65, seniors can choose to delay their enrollment without having to pay the Part B penalty.
-Once you retire or quit, your employer provides a letter stating you’re no longer covered with the group health insurance.
+Once turning 65, you can choose to delay their enrollment without having to pay the Part B penalty.
+Once you retire or quit, your employer provides a letter stating you’re no longer with the group health insurance.

 Medicare will then let you enroll for their Part B and Part D benefits as you would during your Initial Enrollment Period.